camoa/adrupalcouple/modules/contrib/schemadotorg/README.md

 Every sub-module includes extensive test coverage, which makes it easier for people to contribute code to fix or improve an integration or feature set.

-The Schema.org Blueprints module provides pristine APIs; for integration with a [decoupled Next.js front-end](https://www.drupal.org/project/schemadotorg_next), there is a dedicated project.
-Similarly, there is an [experimental project](https://www.drupal.org/project/schemadotorg_experimental) for supporting the Mercury Editor with Layout Paragraphs.
+The Schema.org Blueprints module provides pristine APIs; for integration with a decoupled/headless front-end.
+Similarly, there is an
+[experimental project](https://www.drupal.org/project/schemadotorg_experimental)
+for supporting the Mercury Editor with Layout Paragraphs.
 Lastly, deprecated sub-modules and integrations live (and die) in the